deepakbackuply/softaculous_api/cpanel/Install a Script/api_guide.md

-# Install Script via API
+# Softaculous API Install Guide

 This document explains how to install a script using Softaculous API.